SynBioTek/ShinyHeatmap/README.md

               4)	None
 What separates Shiny Heatmap from other heatmap applications is that it allows the user to control layout parameters such as the height and width thus being able to accommodate large data sets.
-Try it out from within R Studio by running
+Try it out by visiting https://synbiotek.shinyapps.io/shinyheatmap/from or within R Studio by running
 > runGitHub("ShinyHeatmap", "SynBioTek")
-or run it from the browser by visiting https://synbiotek.shinyapps.io/shinyheatmap/